Frequently Asked Questions

 For each round, a school can have up to five active participants.
 That is, five students who can sit at the table and communicate as a team during any one session.
 The teams themselves can consist of up to 7 students.
 These additional students can help with case preparation, serve as alternates, or present in other rounds.
 Teams must have at least three members.

 Early in the school year, teams receive the set of cases that will be in play in the competition.
 The case topics cover a broad range of issues, such as ethics in the classroom (e.g., cheating, plagiarism), personal relationships (e.g., dating, friendship), social and political ethics (e.g. free speech, gun control), professional ethics (e.g., whistleblowing), and global issues (e.g. the impact of globalization, global warming).

 Over the next several months, the team meets to discuss the cases, working out who will speak on which case(s), what counterarguments might be, and learning the format.

 Competition day usually consists of multiple preliminary rounds in the morning, a break for lunch, then announcement of quarter-finalists who compete in the quarters, semis, and finals in the afternoon.
 By late afternoon, a champion team is hoisting a trophy.

-If you are interested in participating in the Ethics Bowl or you have any questions about the event itself, contact the Parr Center for Ethics at email@example.com or (919) 843-5641.
+If you are interested in participating in the North Carolina High School Ethics Bowl or you have any questions about the event itself, please email us or call (919) 962-2576.
 The Parr Center also offers outreach services for teams who do not have a coach or advisor and/or need guidance with moral theory.
-If you’re interest in additional assistance, please contact Steven Swartzer.
+If you’re interested in additional assistance, please contact Steven Swartzer.